 frequently asked questions

-So, what are museum studies?
+So, what is museum studies?

-Okay, then what are history museum studies?
+Okay, then what is history museum studies?

 Though CGP focuses much of its efforts on history-based institutions, our generalist nature means that our alumni are fully qualified to work in a broad spectrum of museums, including art, decorative arts, and science museums.